What kind of runner are you? A road runner? Trail runner? Track star? Sidewalk strider? A little bit of each?

 You might have difficulties finding one nearby, but if you happen to live near one, it’s definitely a good surface to check out.
 If anything, it will be a nice variation to your traditional running surfaces.

 You get the benefits of a track—a distance that is measured exactly—with an easier surface on your feet.
-Cinder tracks will make your muscles and tendons feel much better than running on the road, especially if they are well-maintained and even.
+A cinder track will make your muscles and tendons feel much better than running on the road, especially if the track is well-maintained and even.

 Plus, a cinder track is not an all-weather surface, meaning that it’s really going to be best on a cloudy day in the spring or fall.
 They become slippery and loose in the heat of the summer, and they can become boggy if it’s raining.

 Depending on where you live, running on snow may or may not be an option.
 If you’re up north, it definitely is.
 Snow can definitely be picturesque and a fun variation, but if you add in some ice, it can be quite dangerous.
-Even so, it shouldn’t be ruled out as a great surface to run on.
+Spend any time in the online running community and you are sure to come across that video of the unfortunate runner who sings the praises of snow as an ideal texture for running, and moments later wipes out after happening across a patch of ice.
+Even so, snow shouldn’t be ruled out as a great surface to run on.

 Hiking trails are certainly pretty, but running on the snow takes it to a new level.
 You’ll definitely love running in the winter wonderland.
 You’ll also need to slow down some, which is good for recovery runs.